spatie/laravel-backup/UPGRADING.md

 # From v5 to v6

-All keys in the config file are now snake_cases.
+- All keys in the config file are now snake_cases.
 Rename any camelCased keys to their snake_cased counterparts.
+- The `health_checks` config keys now contain actual check classes.
+Modify your config file so it uses the actual check classes.

 # From v4 to v5